 Setting the MIDI Parameters

 In this section, you can make MIDI-related settings for the instrument.
 These settings can be stored all together from the USER display, for future recall.

-For general information and details about MIDI, see "What is MIDI?" (page 151).
-The explanations here apply to step #3 of the procedure on page 128.
+For general information and details about MIDI, see "What is MIDI?" (page 148).